Language Server: Service Onboarding and Workflow Guide¶

 5. Implement the Task Handler¶

-- What: Write the core business logic for your sync service
+- What: Write the core business logic for your single service

 - Where: